 This selling process took a lot of work on the part of the Matrix team.
 The team thought through market dynamics, buyer profile and psychology, practicality of financing, and importantly, the strengths and weaknesses of the One Main Street offering.
 The question was: How can we best communicate the value proposition?
 The key and unique solution to answering the question was role playing.
 We planned and practiced it.
 Everything from meet-and-greet, qualifying, explanation of features, selling benefits, and closing on value proposition.
 One particular challenge was how to target and minimize the number of homes showed to individual buyers.
 With so many floor plans buyers could stray.
 We role-played how to interview potential buyers to define and minimize the number of homes and time taken to show homes.
 Through this process of role playing we refined methods to deliver customer needs and sell against the competition confidently, never letting down on our value proposition.

 Cost-efficient marketing strategies were utilized such as targeted online sources to maximize reach while minimizing expense.
-Matrix handled all marketing services and ad placement, originally working with Effective Design Studio, and then eventually taking the ad campaign and graphic design services in-house.
+Matrix handled all marketing services and ad placement, originally working with Effective Design Studio.
 We capitalized on sales momentum through our social media and e-mail campaign, always developing new leads, staying in front of our prospect database, and supporting the local real estate brokerage community.

-It has taken just over two years but through the sell-out of the project the original onsite team has stayed in-place and consistent.
+The original onsite team handled the entire two-year sell-out.
 Through consistency of message and the team believing strongly in the offering we were able to sell against the competition and maintain the values of the building, never giving in to anything less than delivering the best value proposition in the market.